General terms and conditions

 Payment

-9. All extrajudicial costs associated with the collection of invoices shall be borne by the Client, as shall the legal costs.
-A minimum amount of fifteen percent (15%) of the amount to be collected shall be used.
-If the Client is a natural person not acting in the exercise of a profession or business, these extrajudicial costs shall, in deviation from the provisions of the preceding sentence, be calculated in accordance with the scale set out in the Decree on Extrajudicial Collection Costs, according to which decree these costs shall at all times amount to a minimum of forty euros (€40.00).
+9. All extrajudicial costs related to the collection of the invoices are borne by the Client, as well as the judicial costs.
+The minimum amount is an amount of fifteen percent (15%) of the amount to be collected.
+If the Client is a natural person who is not acting in the exercise of a profession or business, these extrajudicial costs will be calculated, contrary to the provisions of the previous sentence, in accordance with the scale from the Extrajudicial Collection Costs Decree (Besluit Buitengerechtelijke Incassokosten), according to which these costs will always amount to at least forty euro (€ 40.00).

 Article 5

-Disbursement and management of funds
+Payment and management of funds

 Article 6